 While this works most of the time, don’t be afraid to experiment and vary your point of view.

-If you take most of your photos standing up, try instead to position yourself on your child’s eye level, or crouch down beside them.
+If you take most of your photos standing up, try instead to position yourself at your child’s eye level or crouch down beside them.

 You can also put your camera on the ground.